openUC2/UC2-GIT/CAD/ASSEMBLY_CUBE_Z-STAGE_mechanical/Readme.md

 ### Tutorial with images (Z-Stage)
 :grey_exclamation: This tutorial shows a UC2_v2 cube but the assembly of the insert is still the same.
 For assembly of the cube (IM/3DP) check the [ASSEMBLY_CUBE_Base](../ASSEMBLY_CUBE_Base).

-This is the assembly guide for the mechanical Z-Stage.

 1. All parts for this model
 <p align="center">